-• ATV is both a substrate and inhibitor of the CYP3A4 enzyme system and has significant interactions with drugs highly dependent on CYP3A4 for metabolism.
-ATV also inhibits the glucuronidation enzyme uridine diphosphate glucuronosyl transferase (UGT1A1).
-ATV also competitively inhibits CYP1A2 and CYP2C9.
+ATV is both a substrate and an inhibitor of the CYP3A4 enzyme system and has significant interactions with drugs highly dependent on CYP3A4 for metabolism.
+ATV also competitively inhibits CYP1As and CYP2C9.
 There could potentially be multiple drug interactions.
+ATV